szczepan13/req-task/README.md

 Write an encoder/decoder library.
 It will take two arguments:

 - key - string should contains only unique letters(case sensitive) and digits
-- message - string to encode/decode (shouldn't shorter than key)
+- message - string to encode/decode (shouldn't be shorter than key)

 At first create a numeric key while basing on a provided key by assigning each letter position in which it is located after setting the letters from key in a some kind of alphabetical order.
 Requested order looks like that (big letters, small letters, numbers):